JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 The report language is allowed and limited to Cantonese, Mandarin, or English.

-### 5. Use of Artificial Intelligence
+### 5. Related documents

-We welcome and encourage authors to use artificial intelligence (AI) tools as aids in writing their abstracts.
-Nevertheless, authors bear full responsibility for the final content of their abstracts, including its accuracy and originality.
-We may also use AI tools to assist in reviewing submissions and providing review comments.

-### 6. Abstract Submission

-Please submit your abstract no later than **31 July 2026, 24:00 (HKT)** via email to **jyutjam@tutanota.com** with "FoLiSC-6" in the subject line.

-The abstract should not exceed one A4 page and **must be submitted anonymously**.
-Please do not include your name, affiliated institution, or any personal information.
-The abstract can be written in Cantonese, Modern Chinese (including Hong Kong Chinese), or English.

-Results of the abstract review will be announced before 5 August 2026.
+FoLiSC-6 Program and Abstracts: [GitHub archive](https://github.com/JyutdictEB/FoLiSC-Docs/raw/main/FoLiSC-6/FoLiSC-6_Program_and_Abstracts.pdf)

 ## The 5th Forum on Languages in South China (FoLiSC-5, August 2025)

 ### 1. Introduction

-The 8th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 5th Forum on Languages in South China (or FoLiSC-5) will be organised by Jyutdict Editorial Board.
+The 8th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 5th Forum on Languages in South China (or FoLiSC-5) was organised by Jyutdict Editorial Board.
 The basic information of the forum is as follows:

 - Date: 3 August 2025 (Sunday)
 - Time: 13:50pm - 18:00pm (HKT, UTC+8)